jaimefps/clock-concerns/README.md

 #### IMPORTANT

 You may see a long list of WARN and ERR logs when the `Building` stage begins.
 Wait about a minute before killing the process.
-Many of this errors can be ignored.
+Many of these errors can be ignored.
 There seem to be missing some unused dependencies regarding `@serialport/bindings`.

 ![alt text](assets/readme/ignore-error-log.png)